youhgo/youhgo.github.io/_posts/2025-01-22-Investigating-ransomware-using-mpp.md

 1 UMFD-2
 ```

-We can see multiple service account as well as computer account.
+We can see multiples services accounts as well as computers accounts.
 But we can see that account "Administrator" and "arthur" where connected.

 Lets search for a bigger window (3 and 4 am) :